 PARTNERSHIP TO CLOSE THE OPPORTUNITY GAP IN STEM EDUCATION FOR BERKELEY STUDENTS

-The Schools Fund’s new K-12 STEM initiative offers high-quality programming outside of the school day for our BUSD students furthest from opportunity.
+The Schools Fund’s K-12 STEM initiative offers high-quality programming outside of the school day for our BUSD students furthest from opportunity.
 A collaboration with BUSD’s Career Technical Education (CTE) Program and Wareham Development, the continuum of programming is designed to cultivate a sense of belonging and a love of learning for students.
-Wareham Development has committed almost $1 million through the 2025-26 school year to support this program.
+Wareham Development has committed almost $1 million through the 2025-26 school year to support this initiative.